Since COVID-19 vaccines first became available, MemorialCare and all other health systems have been dependent

 Please see the most common questions and answers related to COVID-19 vaccines.

-The initial supply will be quite limited, and the California Department of Public Health has established vaccination guidelines for prioritization (Phase 1a) that call for the first doses to go to high-risk healthcare workers who care for COVID-19 patients.
+Early vaccine supply has been quite limited and the California Department of Public Health (CDPH) has established vaccination guidelines for prioritization (Phase 1a) that call for the first doses to go to high-risk healthcare workers who care for COVID-19 patients.
 You will, therefore, not be able to get vaccinated right away.

-We are currently not taking appointments for vaccination.
-As supplies come in and groups become eligible, we will be notifying them.
-At that time, scheduling will be available by scheduling directly through our patient portal, myChart, which is the easiest option, or by calling our Navigation Center at (877) MYMEMCARE (696-3622).
+Please be assured, we continue to receive a steady vaccine supply and as groups become eligible, we will be notifying them.
+Once notified, the fastest and easiest way to schedule your vaccine appointment will be through our myChart patient portal or by calling our Navigation Center at (877) MYMEMCARE (696-3622).
 At the time of vaccination, we’ll schedule your second dose.

 Once the Food and Drug Administration (FDA) and Centers for Disease Control and Prevention (CDC) approve a vaccine for distribution, it goes through a multi-step allocation and distribution process, beginning with the government allocating vaccine doses to the states.
 The states then allocate to counties.
 The counties, through their public health departments, allocate to the hospitals and clinics that will be administering the vaccine.
 The vaccine manufacturer or distributor will be responsible for directly shipping the dosages to the hospitals and clinics.

-The initial supply of vaccine will be limited.
-Therefore, the California Department of Public Health has developed recommended guidelines for statewide COVID-19 vaccine allocation and distribution.
+Due to early vaccine supply being limited, the California Department of Public Health developed recommended guidelines for statewide COVID-19 vaccine allocation and distribution.
 In the first phase, called Phase 1a, individuals eligible to receive the vaccine are:

 And because the available vaccines will not meet the full needs of this population, any further prioritization will be based on type of facility, location and health status of the individual.